MADHATdm/MADHAT/README.md

 Log10(J+dJ)=21.51+0.31\
 Log10(J-dJ)=21.51-0.24

+Note that input files must end with a line of data (no additional newlines).
 Please reserve filenames SetN.dat, where N are integers, for dwarf sets defined in future versions of MADHAT.

 ### Dark Matter Mass and Integrated Photon Spectrum